LLNL/Abmarl/docs/src/tutorials/multi_corridor.rst

 * The agent should be penalized for bumping into other agents.
 * The agent should be penalized for taking too long.

-Since all our agents are homogeneous, we can just create them in the Agent Based Simulation itself, like so:
+Since all our agents are homogeneous, we can create them in the Agent Based Simulation itself, like so:

 .. code-block:: python